Gender disparities in rehospitalisations after coronary artery bypass grafting: evidence from a sparse functional causal

 \subsubsection{Model formulation}

-As previously discussed, the discrete measurements of CVP during the post-surgical ICU stay are regarded as observations of an underlying smooth CVP process, which can be seen as a function of time.
-We thus propose to model the functional mediator with a function-on-scalar regression \citep{ramsay2005fdabook}.
+We propose to model the smooth mediator process underlying the infrequent and irregular mediator measurements with a function-on-scalar regression \citep{ramsay2005fdabook}.
 Specifically, it is assumed that the functional mediator $M(t)$ follows a function-on-scalar regression on both the treatment $A$ and the baseline covariates $\mathbf{X}$,